Realm and Rulership

 - Maintenance Cost Modifier: +10% maintaining a city on a warlike footing is expensive.

-If someone has claimed your realm, they can tax your warehouse, removing the listed percentage of resources and gold from your warehouse.
+If someone has claimed your realm, they can tax your intake of farming, merchant sales & mining, removing the listed percentage of resources and gold.
 If your realm capital chooses to do so, your city will share in its asset health, upgrade time, and maintenance cost modifier adjustments listed above.

 Benefits of Rule

 Once a realm has been claimed, the Guild controlling its capital city gains several benefits:

 - The Realm "welcoming message" names the ruler, their title, and the ruling guild.